Justin-Dave-W/Airline-Satisfaction-Classification-Model/README.md

 #  Predicting Customer Satisfaction in Airline Industry

+## General Overview
 **Goal:**
 - Create a classification model capable of predicting customer satisfaction in the form of a binary categorical variable (satisfied/not satisfied)
 - Identify prominent factors from the model that affects customer satisfaction classification